zpsy-hub/Advanced-OOP-Payroll-System/README.md

 - Internet Connectivity
   > A stable internet connection is necessary for accessing Laragon, which is needed for the system to run.

-## Using Guide
+## User's Guide

+## Log-in
 ### Step 1: Access user credentials in this [spreadsheet](https://docs.google.com/spreadsheets/d/1bLY2s66_CvoyZGd1xOYZQPb6OOt20YWh24fv9Mfqu6E/edit#gid=436645740).
 ### Step 2: Log in with valid credentials.
 ![image](https://github.com/shaneabrasaldo/Java-Calculator/assets/125028278/5fa2b7f2-a94f-4da3-970c-a0bcdc1114c5)
 *Each employee is given a unique username and password.
-In this example we used the CEO's credentials.*
+In this example, we used the CEO's credentials.*

 username: **garman** \
 password: **pZ3q9fG7**